iislamgom3a/iislamgom3a/README.md

 # 👋 Hello, I'm Islam Gomaa!

 Welcome to my GitHub profile!
-I'm a passionate Computer Engineering student at Al Azhar University, currently diving deep into embedded systems and exploring the fascinating world of software development.
+I'm a passionate Computer Engineering student at Al Azhar University, currently exploring the fascinating world of software development.
 Here’s a bit more about me:

 ## 🌱 Current Focus

-- **Embedded Systems**: Delving into the intricacies of embedded systems and their applications.
 - **Competitive Programming**: Enhancing problem-solving skills in C++ and seeking internship opportunities to apply my knowledge in real-world projects.

 ## 🖥️ Languages